 Cohort B

-Hillengas et al (2023)7 reported that, at a median follow-up of 27.9 months (range, 5.2-32.1), 4 deaths had occurred after CARVYKTI infusion.
+Hillengass et al (2023)8 reported 4 deaths after CARVYKTI infusion, at a median follow-up of 27.9 months (range, 5.2-32.1).
 The reasons for death were as follows: progressive disease (n=3) and cardiac arrest (n=1; new event since the last data cutoff and was not treatment related).

 Cohort C